 |---|---|

-list_bucket_categories | Get AI-generated categories for a bucket, including summaries and topic information. |
+list_bucket_categories | Get the Smart Categories for a bucket, including summaries and topic information. |

-list_category_memories | Load all memories within a specific category. |
+list_category_memories | Load every memory in a specific category. |

-Chat History Tools
+Chat History tools

-Search and retrieve from imported AI conversations:| Tool | Description |
+Search and pull from your imported and synced conversations:| Tool | Description |

 |---|---|

-recall_chat_history | Search past conversations and get synthesized context.
+recall_chat_history | Search past conversations and get synthesized context back.
 Supports parallel queries for complex topics. |

-get_conversation_summary | Get details of a specific conversation—full transcript for short ones, AI summary for long ones. |
+get_conversation_summary | Get one conversation’s details: the full transcript for short chats, an AI summary for long ones. |

 get_full_conversation | Retrieve the complete transcript of a past conversation. |

-File Tools
+File tools

-Query uploaded documents:| Tool | Description |
+Query your uploaded documents:| Tool | Description |

 |---|---|

-search_uploaded_files | Search documents in your MemoryPlugin file buckets.
+search_uploaded_files | Search documents in your file buckets.
 Returns relevant passages with file and page info. |

-- Smart Memory — Access AI-organized categories and summaries
+- Smart Memory categories and summaries

-- File Search — Query uploaded documents
+- File search over your uploaded documents

 Troubleshooting